Faced with daily aggressions, our hair can become weakened, leading to the dreaded breakage and unwanted split ends.

 The causes of dry hair:

-- Aggressive hair products: Shampoos and conditioners containing sulfates, parabens, and silicones can strip the natural oils from hair, leaving it dry and brittle.
+- Aggressive hair products: Shampoos and conditioners containing sulfates, parabens, and silicones can strip the natural oils from hair, making it dry and fragile.

-- Environmental exposure: Wind, sun, and climate change can dry out hair.
+- Environmental exposure: Wind, sun, and climate changes can dry out hair.

-- Dehydration: Not drinking enough water can also contribute to dry hair.
+- Lack of hydration: Not drinking enough water can also contribute to dry hair.

 Solutions for dry hair:

-To combat hair dryness, it is recommended to use sulfate-free products that are rich in natural oils, and to avoid excessive washing.
+To combat hair dryness, it is recommended to use sulfate-free products, rich in natural oils, and to avoid excessive washing.
 Regular application of moisturizing masks made with ingredients like argan oil, coconut oil, or shea butter can also restore hair hydration.

 3. Situation with brittle hair